Estimating energy levels from lattice QCD correlation functions using a transfer matrix formalism

-These results collectively demonstrate that the TGEVP method can reliably extract not only the ground state but also the excited state spectra from a single correlator.
-With increased statistics, the precision of excited state measurements can further be improved.
-This highlights the potential of TGEVP, particularly when combined with multiple operators, to provide highly reliable results for both ground and excited states in lattice QCD calculations.

-In Fig. \ref{fg:nu2}, we present the second eigenvalue corresponding to the nucleon correlator that was shown in Fig. \ref{fg:nu1}.
-Here we plot them together.
-Note that this second energy level may correspond to the Roper resonance.
-It needs to be seen if this second energy level can be extracted robustly at the lighter pion mass, in the presence of $N\pi$ $N\pi\pi$ states, leading to the physical Roper resonance.

-In Fig. \ref{fg:mult_nu2}, we present results for nuclei (similar to Fig. \ref{fg:mult_nu1}) but for the case with $m_u = m_d = m_c$.
-Here we show results for $^7$Li also.
+In Fig. \ref{fg:mult_nu2}, we present results for various nuclei, similar to Fig. \ref{fg:mult_nu1} of the main text, but for a different set of ensembles.
+The two point correlation functions are generated with overlap valence quarks on the $N_f = 2+1+1$ HISQ lattice ensembles of size $48^3 \times 144$ ($a = 0.0582$ fm).
+The left panel are for the case with $m_u = m_d = m_s$, and the right panel show results of various nuclei, including $^7$Li for the case with $m_u = m_d = m_c$.
+The two point functions for these nuclei are generated using the algorithms described in Ref. \cite{Chakraborty:2024oym}.
 Again for each case we find the TGEVP eigenvalues are much more reliable compared to the fluctuating effective mass.
-For the cases of $^4$He and $^7$Li, we observe that the lowest GEVP eigenvalue plateau is somewhat lower than the probable effective mass plateau.
+For the cases of $^4$He and $^7$Li (right panel), we observe that the lowest GEVP eigenvalue plateau is somewhat lower than the probable effective mass plateau.
 That leads to the following question: Whether this is because of the presence of a large number of close-by states, which becomes denser at the higher quark masses, TGEVP fails or the effective mass in this asymmetric source-sink setup becomes quite unreliable?
 This is an interesting observation and needs to be investigated when more statistics become available.